generate_knn

 max_rkint (optional, default: None)

-If provided and exact is False and local is false, this specifies the maximum number of randomly chosen out neighbors to consider during each iteration.
+If provided and exact is False, this specifies the maximum number of randomly chosen out neighbors to consider during each iteration.
 A value of None implies that all out neighbors are considered.

 epsilonfloat (optional, default: .001)

-If exact is False, this determines the convergence criterion used by the algorithm.
+If exact is False and c_stop is False, this determines the convergence criterion used by the algorithm.
 When the fraction of updated neighbors drops below this value, the algorithm stops.

 directedbool (optional, default: False)